svanoort/pyresttest/README.md

 There are also options to install from repo, or build an RPM for your use (see at bottom).

 Now, let's get started!
-The following should work on most modern linux distros and perhaps on Mac OS X.  It has been tested on Fedora 20, Ubuntu Server 14, Amazon Linux 2014.09.1, and Red Hat Enterprise Linux 6)
+The following should work on most modern linux distros and perhaps on Mac OS X.

+# Advanced Features/Syntax Guide
+There is [separate documentation](advanced_guide.md) for the advanced features (templating, generators, content extraction, complex validation).

 # Quickstart Part 1: Setting Up a Sample REST Service
 In order to get started with PyRestTest, we will need a REST service with an API to work with.